tmux-plugins/tmux-cpu/README.md

 @ram_wsl 'true  # true/false
 ```

+Note this only works if `$WSL_DISTRO_NAME` is also set, which is done by default inside WSL.

 ### Tmux Plugins

 This plugin is part of the [tmux-plugins](https://github.com/tmux-plugins) organisation.
 Checkout plugins as [battery](https://github.com/tmux-plugins/tmux-battery), [logging](https://github.com/tmux-plugins/tmux-logging), [online status](https://github.com/tmux-plugins/tmux-online-status), and many more over at the [tmux-plugins](https://github.com/tmux-plugins) organisation page.